 As an undergraduate, you can get hands-on experience beyond the classroom through domestic or international study programs, internships, research or service-learning.
 This type of study, called experiential learning, gives you the edge over competitors when you apply for a job or pursue graduate school.

 Internships within our department are required and provide you with the opportunity to apply the course work in a wide variety of community settings that serve individuals and families.
 View internship options, locations and requirements.

 Service-learning is the application of academic skills and knowledge to address a community need, issue, or problem and to enhance student learning.
-Currently, our department offers HDFS 3700S: Adolescence and Young Adult Survey that enables students to participate in a mentorship program with a local school.
+Currently, our department offers the following courses that enable students to work in their community.

-Visit FACS Study Away to learn more about opportunities through domestic or international study programs.*Please note that education abroad opportunities DO NOT meet our departmental research internship requirements (HDFS 5950), but they will not meet the applied internship requirements (HDFS 5910).
+Visit FACS Study Away to learn more about opportunities through domestic or international study programs.*Please note that education abroad opportunities may meet our departmental research internship requirements (HDFS 5950), but they will not meet the applied internship requirements (HDFS 5910).